White Flowers Names – 31 White Flowers to Add Elegance to Your Garden

 #25.
 Peony

-, peonies are a beautiful and fragrant flower that can add a touch of elegance to any garden or landscape.
+Peonies are beautiful and fragrant flowers that can add a touch of elegance to any garden or landscape.
 While they do require some maintenance, they are relatively easy to grow and can provide years of beauty and enjoyment.

 • Scientific Name: Paeonia